ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/ResourceGenerator/UnityResourceGenerator.md

 #### Other settings

-- **Generate layers**: Wheter to generate layers functions
+- **Generate layers**: Whether to generate layers functions
-- **Generate scene buttons**: Wheter to generate load scene buttons to Unity menu
+- **Generate scene buttons**: Whether to generate load scene buttons to Unity menu
   - **Scene names**: Names of the scenes for which play buttons will also    be created

 ### Extending the generated classes